cea-hpc/pcocc/docs/source/install.rst

    KERNEL=="kvm", GROUP=="xxx", MODE="xxx"

-Adjust the GROUP and MODE permissions to fit your needs.
-If virtualization exetensions are not enabled or access to kvm is not provided, pcocc will run Qemu in emulation mode which will be slow.
+Adjust the **GROUP** and **MODE** permissions to fit your needs.
+If virtualization extensions are not enabled or access to kvm is not provided, pcocc will run Qemu in emulation mode which will be slow.

 Slurm setup